Perpetual inspiration is as necessary to the life of goodness, holiness and happiness as perpetual respiration is necessary to animal life.

 - Andrew Bonar Law (1858-1923), Canadian-born British politician

 SPCA Selangor is an animal welfare organisation based in Ampang Jaya, Selangor.
 The aim of the SPCA is to protect defenseless animals and to alleviate their suffering.
-We receive more than 700 unwanted, homeless or abused animals every month.
 We provide an adoption program, investigation of cruelty reports, humane education, assistance to community animal caregivers and run a dedicated, low-cost spay/ neuter clinic.
 We also lobby the Government and local municipals for humane treatment of animals and harsher penalities for perpetrators of crimes against animals.
 Founded in 1958, SPCA is a well-respected and trusted Non-Profit Organisation.
 Over the years, the organisation has gained tremendous goodwill, recognition and support from animal lovers all over Malaysia

 The 6 Key Pillars of SPCA Selangor:

 Members of the public are encouraged to adopt animals from the SPCA.
 The adoption fee includes de-worming, vaccination and compulsory neutering (sterilization).
-SPCA receives 7,000 animals per annum and re-homes 1,200 spayed/ neutered dogs and cats each year.
 All potential adopters are interviewed and advised, and should be agreeable to home visits by SPCA Selangor staff.
-The shelter is open to visitors everyday, 9am to 4pm, including weekends and public holidays.
-Two drivers are on hand to attend to animal rescues and emergency pick ups e.g. injured or drowning animals.
+Our temporary centre (located next to the site of the animal shelter) is open to visitors everyday, 9am to 4pm, including weekends and public holidays.
+As our new centre is under construction, we are not able to accept surrendered animals for the time being.